You already know the heart is an incredible organ. But dig a little deeper, and you’ll discover just how miraculous it is.

 Grains aren’t totally banned from a heart-healthy menu; just be sure to consume them in moderation and make smart choices.
 That means ditching bread and other wheat-based, packaged foods and instead consuming small amounts of true whole grains like oats, barley, quinoa, and brown basmati rice, Dr. Rawls says.

-The fiber in these grains helps keep blood sugar levels stable — e.g. they won’t flood your system with more glucose than it can burn or store — plus, it removes excess cholesterol from your system.
-In fact, one large-scale review published in the journal BMJ found that three servings of whole grains a day (half a cup of cooked quinoa, oatmeal, or brown rice is one serving) reduced the risk of coronary heart disease, cardiovascular disease, and stroke.
+The fiber in these grains helps keep blood sugar levels stable (they won’t flood your system with more glucose than they can burn or store), plus, they remove excess cholesterol from your system.

-A great source of healthy fat as well as fiber, antioxidants, and other nutrients, nuts such as almonds and walnuts have repeatedly been shown to affect healthy changes on cholesterol, including increasing healthy HDL and lowering LDL, plus improving endothelial function.
+A great source of healthy fat, fiber, antioxidants, and other nutrients, nuts such as almonds and walnuts have repeatedly been shown to affect healthy changes in cholesterol, including increasing healthy HDL and lowering LDL, and improving endothelial function.
 They also help lower blood viscosity, Dr. Rawls says.

-Multiple studies have also found that those who eat nuts have lower risk of cardiovascular diseases.
-For example, one study in the journal Circulation Research reported that those with type 2-diabetes (a known risk factor for heart disease) who ate nuts had a lower risk of cardiovascular disease and mortality.
+Multiple studies have also found that those who eat nuts have a lower risk of cardiovascular diseases.
+For example, one study reported that those with type 2 diabetes (a known risk factor for heart disease) who ate nuts had a lower risk of cardiovascular disease and mortality.

 A member of the rose family, the hawthorn plant has been used for centuries for medicine, and its extract is often referred to as a “heart tonic” thanks to its myriad of benefits.
 “It causes mild dilation of coronary blood vessels, which helps increase and ease blood flow and lowers blood pressure,” Dr. Rawls says.